wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-communication-between-choreo-gateway-and-backend-with-oauth2.md

-# Secure Communication Between Choreo Gateway and Backend with OAuth2
+# Secure Communication Between the Choreo Gateway and Your Backend with OAuth2

 OAuth2 is an industry-standard authorization framework that enables secure, delegated access to protected resources without exposing user credentials.
-By issuing scoped access tokens, OAuth2 ensures that clients (like the Choreo Gateway) can authenticate to backend services in a controlled, auditable manner.
+By issuing scoped access tokens, OAuth2 ensures that clients can authenticate to backend services in a controlled, auditable manner.

-The following diagram depicts this scenario:

 ## Configure OAuth2 to establish secure connectivity